-- Consider on a CASE-BY-CASE basis proposals to provide shareholders the ability to nominate director candidates to be included on management's proxy card, taking into account, among other factors: - o Company-specific factors including: - Responsiveness to shareholders (e.g. failing to implement majority-supported shareholder proposals); - Board and key committee independence; - Problematic governance and compensation practices; and - Past accounting or financial issues such as restatements. - Proposal-specific factors, including: - The ownership thresholds proposed in the resolution (i.e., percentage and duration); - The maximum proportion of directors that shareholders may nominate each year; and - The method of determining which nominations should appear on the ballot if multiple shareholders submit nominations.
+Taft-Hartley Advisory Services Recommendation: Vote case-by-case on proposals to provide shareholders the ability to nominate director candidates to be included on management's proxy card, taking into account, among other factors:

+- Company-specific factors including: - Responsiveness to shareholders (e.g. failing to implement majority-supported shareholder proposals); - Board and key committee independence; - > Problematic governance and compensation practices; and - Past accounting or financial issues such as restatements. - Proposal-specific factors, including: - The ownership thresholds proposed in the resolution (i.e., percentage and duration); - > The maximum proportion of directors that shareholders may nominate each year; and - > The method of determining which nominations should appear on the ballot if multiple shareholders submit nominations.